jjvanzon/JJs-Reference-Architecture/patterns/doc-only-members.md

 Yes, it's lazy!
 But efficient.

-This is all fine and well, but our code may still feel cluttered with all those comments, because eventually, they've got to live somewhere.
+But wait!
+This is all fine and dandy, but there's still a bunch of comment in the base class.
+Because eventually, it's got to live somewhere, right?
+What shall we do...?

 Reuse the Comments Anywhere!
 ----------------------------